Thailand: Is royal reform a far-fetched dream? | DW | 28.07.2021

 For the movement to succeed, Pavin believes the protesters must cooperate with political parties in order to ensure that their agenda is brought from the streets to parliament.

-"We all know it is extremely difficult," said Patsaravalee, pointing to the fact that the establishment still wields ultimate power with the 250 junta-appointed senators and is backed by the country's elite.
+"We all know it is extremely difficult," said Patsaravalee, pointing to the fact that the establishment is backed by the country's elite still wields ultimate power with the 250 junta-appointed senators.

 While there are growing calls for Prayuth to resign, the 25-year-old said that without changing the political order, replacing the prime minister will not have much effect.